Consumer-Rights-Wiki-Org/wiki-issues/README.md

 This repository is used for **non-code-related issues** only.
 That includes:

 - Feature requests
-- Content suggestions
+- Extension suggestions
 - Community discussion
-- Planning and coordination
+- etc

 ---